Hayden Adams: From Ethereum Idealist to Business Realist at Uniswap

 "Something felt off in the ether.
 The major projects on Ethereum embodied some of its properties, but few embraced them fully.
 Central points of failure, censorable applications and overly complex architecture.
 Dapps were designed entirely around the idea of having a token for use cases that clearly did not need one."

 Today, Uniswap is one of the largest and most successful DeFi projects, and Adams is reportedly one of the wealthiest founders in the industry.
 It's the largest decentralized exchange, or DEX, by total value locked (TVL), with over $3.9 billion committed to the platform at writing.

-It earns something in the order of $1.5 million per day in fees (often more), which accrue in part to holders of UNI, a protocol token distributed in 2020 in one of the earliest experiments in distributed governance.
+Uniswap Labs has accrued something in the order of $1.5 million sinse being switch on this October, which will help fund ongoing development efforts.
+This is separate from the protocol fee, which can be turned on in an independent vote to among holders of UNI — a protocol token distributed in 2020 in one of the earliest experiments in distributed governance — the could accrue to holders of UNI, but which governance has never voted to turn on.

 Its daily trading volumes are commensurate with and often surpass those of Coinbase, the largest U.S. exchange.

-Note: CORRECTION (DEC 4, 2023): Fees mentioned in original are new fees that accrue directly to Uniswap Labs, not fees that accrue to UNI token holders.